UWC2-APIDOC/to-do-service-au24/docs/api/cjoyce-user.md

 # `user` resource

-Contains information about the users of the service.
-Once a `user` is added, they can create a [task](task.md).
+Contains details about the users of the service.

 ## Base endpoint: